SUSAN A. “SUE” PETRISIN

 KIWANIS CLUB OF EAST LANSING, MICHIGAN

-Susan A. “Sue” Petrisin of Lansing, Michigan, was elected as vice president of Kiwanis International in June 2013 at the 98th Annual Kiwanis International Convention in Vancouver, British Columbia.
-Sue is the first woman in Kiwanis International’s history to serve in this role.
+Susan A. “Sue” Petrisin of Lansing, Michigan, was elected as president-elect of Kiwanis International in July 2014, the first woman in Kiwanis International’s history to serve in this role.
+She assumes the role of president in October, 2015.